jsiek/arete/README.md

 <expression> ::= <expression> . <identifier>
 ```

-1. Schedule `expression` in address context with duplication,
+1. Schedule `expression` in the current environment with address
-   requesting 50% of its permission.
+   context with duplication.

 2. Read from the resulting pointer, which must produce a module value.
    If `identifier` is not a name exported by the module, halt with an error.
    Otherwise, let `ptr` be the associated pointer for the `identifier`
    in the module's exports.

-3. If the current node runner's context is a value context,
+3. If the current node runner's context is a value context, let
-   let `result` be the value of reading `ptr` from memory with
+   `result` be a duplicate of the value at `ptr` in memory, taking a
-   the runner's context.
+   percentage according to the permission of `ptr`.
+Categorize this
+   result as a temporary.

-4. If the current node runner's context is an address context, and if
+4. If the current node runner's context is an address context, let
-   the context is with duplication, let `result` be a duplicate of
-   `ptr` taking the percentage specified in the node runner's context.
-   If the context is without duplicatoin, let `result` be `ptr`.
+   `result` be `ptr`.
+(Not a temporary.)

 5. Finish this expression with `result`.